-Dermatologists agree that eating antioxidant rich foods, along with not smoking, avoiding high stress levels, staying out of the sun, always using an SPF cream, and helping your body detoxify to be the most powerful ways to slow down the aging process.
+Dermatologists agree that eating antioxidant rich foods are good for inflammation and anti aging.
+Along with not smoking, avoiding high stress levels, staying out of the sun, always using an SPF cream, and helping your body detoxify.

 Antioxidants fight oxidative damage

 Oxidative damage is one of the main mechanisms behind most diseases and the aging process in general.
 Therefore, supplementing with a powerful antioxidant such as curcumin could potentially help counteract this.

 The antioxidants in curcumin are comparable to those of vitamin E and C for scavenging the free radicals responsible for oxidative stress.
 This, whilst at the same time raising the levels of antioxidant enzyme.

 3. TURMERIC FOR MUSCLES AND BONES

 All of these weaken with age and as tissues in the joints alter.
 This prevents the surface of the joints from sliding together easily.
 This is not only painful, but can cause damage and affect motion.
 Osteoporosis, osteoarthritis and sarcopenia are the main diseases affecting the musculoskeletal system of older people.